-Mike Yardley’s top tips for developing as a shooter
+Mike Yardley’s top clay shooting tips

 Decide what you want from your shooting – set yourself goals and aim for them.
 For some it may be to hit 50 out of 100, for others it could be to qualify for a national team.
 Make a plan on how you intend to reach these goals, and once you reach them, make new ones.

 Learn the theory of shooting technique.
 Much has been written by many on this subject but something can be learned from everyone.
 Books like Clay Pigeon Marksmanship by Percy Stanbury contain information that can help almost every shooter improve.